You have read this article downloads /

 (This heavy-weight fabric is by Trefle, sent by my supplier in Japan, AKA Megumi.)

-You have read this article coasters / fabric / tutorials with the title May 2008.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2008/05/iron-on-vinyl-coasters.html.
+with the title May 2008.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2008/05/iron-on-vinyl-coasters.html.
 Thanks!

 More DIY projects